 The UDM stores the Forbidden Area for wireline access in the same way as for 3GPP access, with the following differences:

-- For subscriptions for 5G-BRG, Line ID and corresponding operator identifier is used to describe the Forbidden Area.
-The operator identifier identifies the operator administrating the Line ID value.
+- For subscriptions for 5G-BRG, GLI is used to describe the Forbidden Area.

-- For subscriptions for 5G-CRG and FN-CRG, HFC Node IDs and corresponding operator identifier are used to describe the Forbidden Area (instead of TA).
+- For subscriptions for 5G-CRG and FN-CRG, HFC Node IDs are used to describe the Forbidden Area (instead of TA).

 - The Forbidden Area in UDM can be encoded as a "white list" indicating the non-forbidden area.
-In this case all Line ID or HFC_Node ID values not included in the list are considered forbidden.
+In this case all GLI or HFC_Node ID values not included in the list are considered forbidden.

-NOTE: The use of "white list" is to ensure an efficient Forbidden Area definition in case only a small set of Line ID / HFC Node ID values are not forbidden.
+NOTE: The use of "white list" is to ensure an efficient Forbidden Area definition in case only a small set of GLI / HFC Node ID values are not forbidden.

 Forbidden Area is enforced by AMF, based on subscription data and the location information received from W-AGF.
 The AMF rejects a Registration Request from a 5G-RG or the W-AGF acting on behalf of a FN-CRG in a Forbidden Area with a suitable cause code.
 The 5G-RG behaviour depends on the network response (cause code from AMF) that informs the RG that communication is forbidden.